sutta » kn » snp » vagga2 » Sutta Nipāta 2.14

 Pakāsesi satte anukampamāno;

-you explain the teaching <j>out of compassion for beings.
+you explain the teaching out of sympathy for beings.

 Vivaṭṭacchadosi samantacakkhu,